 Dolores Furtado Martin Foundation

-Executive VP and Mortgage Banking Manager
+Executive Vice President, Mortgage Banking Division Manager

 A&B Properties, Inc.

-Director of Real Estate and Development
+Vice President of Real Estate & Development

 Hanalei Commercial, Inc.